How to Reset Disabled iPhone without Computer

 Don't fret if you don't have iTunes to use.
 There are multiple ways of unlocking disabled iPad without iTunes (or Finder in newer Mac).
 If you have ever used iCloud or iTunes to back up your iPad, you may be able to recover the data from recent backup after the iPad has been reset and unlocked.
 If you haven't, you won't be able to restore your iPad from backup.

 In this article, we've put together 4 ways to help you figure out how to unlock iPad without iTunes.
-For a disabled iPhone, this is what you need: How to unlock iPhone without iTunes.
+For a disabled or unavailable iPhone, this is what you need: How to unlock iPhone without iTunes.

 Apple adds a feature called "Find My iPhone" to iCloud, which allows locating, locking and resetting any iDevice of yours with same Apple ID to factory settings if it's lost or stolen.
 Given that you can't unlock disabled iPad with iTunes, you can imagine your device as the missing device instead and implement a remote erase to unlock it.